Zalewa/PikPikMeter/SOURCE.md

 exception is further captured and handled to avoid program crashes and recover from error states.

-An error recovery happens when Network Interfaces go up or down.
+An error recovery happens when Network Interfaces go down.
 When this happens, exception is captured and list of Interfaces is refreshed in hopes that the program can continue normally with a new list.

+The Interfaces are also refreshed with each grab because it is unknown when a new Network Interface will go up.
+To reduce Garbage Collector work, objects for Interfaces that do not change the state are preserved.

 [TrafficGrabber.cs](PikPikMeter/TrafficGrabber.cs)
 ==================================================